 All LIFT scholars have access to the Department of Urology’s state-of-the-art laboratory and surgical skills center and are encouraged to take advantage of these resources.
 Some of the simulators and models available for use in the surgical skills lab include a Da Vinci robot, MIMIC robotic simulator, Simbionix LAP mentor, Simbionix URO mentor, Simbionix PERC mentor, several laparoscopic box trainers, pelvic models, ureteroscopy trainers, and iPad-based laparoscopic trainers.
 LIFT scholars actively participate in data collection in the operating room and urology clinic.

 Each applicant will need to submit an application cover form (available on this website), statement of purpose, curriculum vitae, proof of current enrollment in medical school, unofficial medical school transcript, unofficial USMLE Step 1 score report, and 1-2 letter(s) of recommendation from faculty members.

-February 15, 2018: All application materials are due, no exceptions.
+February 15, 2020: All application materials are due, no exceptions.
 If all materials are not received by this date the application will not be considered for acceptance into the fellowship.

-Late February 2018: Interviews of selected applicants will be conducted via teleconference.
+Early March 2020: Interviews of selected applicants will be conducted via teleconference.
 Options will be available for in-state applicants to visit UCI for their interview.

-March 2018: Offers of acceptances will be extended to two medical students.
+Mid April 2020: Offers of acceptances will be extended to two medical students.
 All other applicants will be placed on a wait list.